Atom Learning logo

 Reading School is a selective school.
 This means that your child will need to take an 11 plus entrance exam to be eligible for a place.
 The school has at least 138 day places and up to 12 boarding places available in Year 7.

-Registration for Reading School opens April 2025 and closes June 2025 for entry to Year 7 in 2026.
-The exam will take place in September 2025 and you’ll receive your child’s results in mid-October.
+Registration for Reading School opens on Tuesday 1st April 2025 and closes on Friday 13th June 2025 for entry to Year 7 in 2026.
+The exam will take place on Friday 5th September 2025 and you’ll receive your child’s results in mid-October.
 You can then use these results to decide whether to apply for a place at Reading School.

 Reading School has a Kenwrick Sports Pathway (KSP) which champions sporting excellence and prioritises character development through sport.
 Up to 10% of Year 7 students joining the school can participate in this programme.
 Children who demonstrate an aptitude in sport and who live within the catchment area are eligible for a place on this programme.
 If you would like your child to be considered for one of these places, they will need to take a sporting aptitude assessment.